Intel’s latest diversity numbers are on track to beat 2020 goals

 Tech titan Intel continues to make strides toward diversifying its workforce.
 You’ll recall the company made a pledge (and a $300 million investment) to get to full representation by 2020.
-Today, Intel reports that it is two years ahead of schedule on reaching its goal of having 2,300 underrepresented minorities and women on its U.S. staff.
-The company has winnowed the gap down to 376 employees, or an 84% improvement.
+Today, Intel reports that it is on track to be two years ahead of schedule on its goal to reach full representation of underrepresented minorities and women on its U.S. staff.
+The company has winnowed the gap down from 2,300 to 376 employees, or an 84% improvement.

 The goal may seem small for such a large workforce of some 55,000 employees, so it helps to remember that it was taken from a measure of how many skilled people exist in the external U.S. labor market (drawn from multiple sources, including university graduation data from the National Center for Education Statistics and the U.S. Census Bureau) as well as Intel’s own internal market.